 In this online session, we'll explore LinkedIn.
-Beforehand, we'll ask you to think about how you're already using it, and throughout the session we'll talk about creating an effective profile, how to reach out to others and be proactive using this important platform.
+Beforehand, we'll ask you to think about how you're already using it, and throughout the session we'll talk about creating an effective profile, how to reach out to others and be proactive using these important platforms.

-What Researchers Offer - Understanding vour KASE
+What Researchers Offer - Understanding and Communicating your Professional Value